eliiza/challenge-urban-forest/README.md

     $ docker build -t challenge .
     $ docker run -p 8888:8888 challenge

-Once the docker container is running, it should print to the console a URL similar to this (the token will be different):
+Once the Docker container is running, it should print to the console a URL similar to this (the token will be different):

     http://localhost:8888/?token=eab1d32b7f330f452c875467b367e4f109d39f97d647b9ac